zognin/tp/docs/UserGuide.md

 * The format of all phone parameters is a series of up to 20 digits with no spacing between digits.

+* Address fields allow non-empty inputs(inputs that contain non-whitespace characters) with unlimited length and no restriction on the type of characters.

 * The following parameters allow up to 50 characters (including spaces):
   * Client Name
   * Ingredient Name